TexasInstruments/edgeai-gst-apps/README.md

 *  Proxy settings for HTTPS_PROXY may be required if the EVM is behind a firewall.

     ```console
-    ./setup-defect-detection.sh
+    root@am62axx-evm:/opt/edgeai-gst-apps-defect-detection# ./setup-defect-detection.sh
     ```

     This script will download the following:
     a.
-A pretrained defect detection model based on yolox-nano-lite[^1] and install it under /opt/model_zoo in the filesystem.
+A pre-trained defect detection model based on yolox-nano-lite[^1] and install it under /opt/model_zoo in the filesystem.
     b.
 The test video to run the demo without the need to a camera.